scottonanski/persistent-mind-model/README_NEXT_STAGE.md

 ## Technical Implementation

-This builds on the proven PMM foundation by adding:
+This builds on the PMM foundation by adding:
 - SHA-256 hash chains for memory integrity verification (similar to blockchain linking)
 - Memory state vectors inspired by quantum mechanics concepts (amplitude/phase representation)
 - Local LLM integration for offline operation